Saturday's/Sunday's Bread served

-Saturday's/Sunday's Bread@Union is a program that serves free hot meals to people in need in Boston every Saturday and Sunday at Union United Methodist Church, 485 Columbus Avenue, Boston.
-We serve about 10,000 meals a year.
+Saturday's/Sunday's Bread is a program that served free hot meals to people in need in Boston every Saturday and Sunday from 1983 to 2015.
+We served about 10,000 meals a year.
 Our mission is to provide healthy meals in a safe and inviting atmosphere, free from prejudice or judgment.
 We ask only that those served, regardless of their situation, join us in perpetuating an environment free of racial, cultural or religious stereotypes.

-This is a nondenominational activity of people concerned with the hungry in the Boston area.
-Over the course of its 32-plus years, Saturday's/Sunday's Bread has served more than 350,000 guests.
+This is a nondenominational, all-volunteer activity by people concerned with the hungry in the Boston area.
+Over the course of its 30-plus years, Saturday's/Sunday's Bread has served more than 350,000 guests.

 But in 2015 our host church, St John the Evangelist on Beacon Hill, merged with another congregation and sold its building.
 We were forced to suspend our meals program.
 We had already begun negotiations with Union United Methodist Church in the South End, but the plan to open at Union was based on a capital campaign to build a needed kitchen.
 That capital campaign has stalled and Saturday's/Sunday's Bread is still looking for a home.

 If you know of a church or other organization in Central Boston with a 100-seat dining room and a large kitchen that would be free for four hours every weekend day,